chisomgbata/wishlist/README.md

 ## API Endpoint Documentation

+There is a Postman Collection available at [postman.json](postman.json) for testing the API endpoints.
 All API endpoints are prefixed with `/api/v1`.
 All responses are in JSON format.
 Successful responses for creating resources will typically return a `201 Created` status.